 “How much further?” he asked, dreading the answer.
 Jamil turned from the wheel and smiled.
 “78Km…..road will get worse before it gets better” Was it possible this road could get worse?
 At that the 4wheel drive hit another huge crater of a pot hole and lurched from one side of the road to the other.
 The driver struggled to hold the wheel but seemed indifferent to fact that the vehicle had almost tipped over.
 Having travelled on this road before in 1998 he knew that after three hours the assault on his bladder would be too much to bear and at sometime soon he would be forced to ask the driver to stop.
 You arrive at Sukau by one of two means.
 A long but pleasant motor boat trip that hugs the green walled coastline before heading up river lined on both sides by trees where the proboscis monkeys sit and watch the seemingly endless passing tourists boats or by the road.
 Sukau is a small village in the eastern part of the Malaysian state of Sabah.
 It nestles quietly on the edge of the River Sukau a small tributary of the mighty Kinabatangan.
 It was a pleasant river side stop over that allowed tourists to become accustomed to the sights and sounds of the jungle.
 Ray was beginning to wish he had opted to leave Sukau as he had arrived, by boat.
 However he needed to get to Lahad Datu quickly to meet up with his guides and this was the most direct if not the most comfortable route.
 He was hoping to meet with guides that would lead him into the heart of the jungle.
 To one of the last pristine primary rainforests left on the planet.
 The Danum Valley where he hoped to find what he yearned since his youth…….the tarantula.

 In 1998 Lahad Datu was what one would have described in the old west as a “one horse town” One road in and one road out.
 It had a small airport with a single runway and a magnetic board that proudly announced that the plane would leave from Gate 1.
 As there seemed to be only two flights per day, both to Koto Kinabalu and Gate 1 was a patio door that opened on to the runway there seemed little chance of missing your flight.
 However, progress waits for no man and by 2006 the town had expanded rapidly.
 Now two patio doors waited for the weary traveller.
-The staff remained as indifferent as ever and the same girl that checked him in 1998 sat staring at him again in 2009.
+The staff remained as indifferent as ever and the same pretty girl dressed in a crisp uniform that checked him in 1998 sat staring at him again in 2009.
 As the years had rolled by he had noticed an ever increasing security presence at the airport.
 A rather stern security officer stood, hands clasped behind his back, watching every passenger with suspicion.
 He placed his bags on the x- ray scanner and smiled at the young girl whose job it was to inspect the contents on the small screen.
 She smiled back and then having caught the eye of the guard looked away shyly.
 He felt the guard’s eyes burning a hole in his back as he picked up the bag and continued to check in.
 It was obvious that he had not broken a cultural tradition rather a simple case of jealousy.
 Lahad Datu now acted as a frontier town for the loggers who work deep in the jungle, the odd Philippine pirate and the awestruck backpacker on their way to the jungle.
 Mainly Philippine or Chinese in origin the locals are friendly if not a little wary of strangers and a number of hotels and small shopping centres had sprung up.
 We arrived weary and bruised but in good spirits and were met by our two guides.
 Both seemed a little apprehensive and chatted incessantly in Malay.
 After a good meal at a Chinese restaurant we felt refreshed enough to start the four hour journey into the interior.
 Our guides loaded the truck with my back packs and we were off.

 After a few kilometres one of the drivers began to question us.